Invariant measures for some dissipative systems from the Jacobi last multiplier: Invariant measures from Jacobi last multiplier

 \subsection{Contact Hamiltonian systems}

-In this section, let us discuss the role that the Jacobi last multiplier plays in the context of contact Hamiltonian systems in describing invariant phase-space measures.
-For a generic contact Hamiltonian system, i.e., the triple \((\mathcal{M}_c,\eta,h)\), equations (\ref{meqn}) and (\ref{divcontactgen}) imply that
+In this section, let us discuss the role that Jacobi last multipliers play in the context of contact Hamiltonian systems in describing invariant phase-space measures.
+For a generic contact Hamiltonian system, i.e., the triple $(\mathcal{M}_c,\eta,h)$, equations (\ref{meqn}) and (\ref{divcontactgen}) imply that

-Let us consider two distinct cases below in which we will re-derive the results of \cite{brav1} as suited for contact Hamiltonian systems but using the framework of the last multiplier.
+Let us consider two distinct cases below.
+In particular, in Sec. (\ref{Mhnonzerosec1}), we will re-derive the `canonical invariant measure' as suited for contact Hamiltonian systems (presented originally in \cite{brav1}) using the framework of last multipliers.

-\subsubsection{Level set \(\{h^{-1}(0)\}\)}
+\subsubsection{Level set $\{h^{-1}(0)\}$}